 Depending on what time of day your event is taking place, you might want to have a lunch or dinner following your tournament with your key sponsors.
 You don’t have to arrange it at a fancy, expensive restaurant and you may even consider getting one or more of the ever popular food carts to park in a convenient location nearby, but you do want to take the time to eat together and let your key players know how much you appreciate them.

 This will also be great opportunity for the players to meet each other and network and for you to make those connections for sponsors for your next fundraiser.

-At the end of the golf tournament fundraiser, be sure to have the chairperson or another leader stand up and say a few words about your organization, thank the sponsors and volunteers, and talk briefly about how the funds raised will benefit your community.
-To wrap up your fundraiser follow up with individual thank you notes to your main sponsors and with thank you messages through your blog and any social media and print channels.
+At the end of the golf tournament, be sure to have the chairperson or another leader stand up and say a few words about your organization, thank the sponsors and volunteers, and talk briefly about how the funds raised will benefit your community.
+To wrap up your event follow up with individual thank you notes to your main sponsors and with thank you messages through your blog and any social media and print channels.

-* * * * * *
+* * * * * * *

 >> Read more articles by FundraisingIP.com